Archive for the ‘Discount Records’ Category

 Tuesday, January 26th, 2010

-Listen: Shoorah Shoorah / Betty Wright
+Listen: Shoorah Shoorah / Betty Wright 11 Shoorah_ Shoorah_.mp3

 I was working at Discount Records in the early 70’s when this came in.
 Discount was a deep catalog chain between ‘65 – ‘75 or so.
 Their stores were concentrated in the northeast, and their home office was in Scarsdale.
 The location on the Syracuse University campus was always a haven for the most obscure albums, all the British and west coast names you’d heard of.
 When I finally got a job there in ‘74, it was a real win.
 You see, each store could buy direct from the labels.
 So although it was a chain, you weren’t just allocated the hits.
 There was serious inventory maintenance and responsibility required.
 This was of course huge fun.

-One weekend, I really got into the old Billboard magazine collection and with intense detail, compiled a many-paged list of singles to order from each of the labels.
+One weekend, I really got into the old BILLBOARD magazine collection and with intense detail, compiled a many-paged list of singles to order from each of the labels.
 The one that really came through was London Records.
 Unlike pretty much all the others, somewhere deep in their fulfillment warehouse were tucked sole copies of countless singles.
-I opened that big box about a week after placing the order resulting from said weekend, to find crazy London, Parrot and Deram singles from years prior (Them, John Mayall’s Bluesbreakers, The Honeybus, The Attack, Hedgehoppers Anonymous, The Cryin’ Shames, Pinkerton’s Assorted Colours, Savoy Brown).
+I opened that big shipment box about a week after placing the order resulting from said weekend, to find crazy London, Parrot and Deram singles from years prior (Them, John Mayall’s Bluesbreakers, The Honeybus, The Attack, Hedgehoppers Anonymous, The Cryin’ Shames, Pinkerton’s Assorted Colours, Savoy Brown).
 Ah, the good old days.

 Klaus Doldinger’s Passport